LDMX-Software/ldmx-software.github.io/src/Alternative-Photo-Nuclear-Models.md

 - Instrumenting a model to extend it in some way, e.g. to run the event generator until you produce an event topology that you are interested in, but could in principle be used to do anything you need (e.g. debugging)

-A photonuclear model in ldmx-sw is a class that provides Geant4 with an appropriate hadronic interaction to use for $\gamma A$ interactions.
+A photonuclear model in ldmx-sw is a class that provides Geant4 with an appropriate hadronic interaction to use for \\(\gamma A\\) interactions.
 With the standard LDMX version of Geant4, the hadronic model is a modified version of [The Bertini Cascade](https://doi.org/10.1016/j.nima.2015.09.058) (for details, see sec D and appendix A of [arxiv:1808.04219v1](https://arxiv.org/abs/1808.05219v1)).

 To load a different model than the default, you change the `photonuclear_model` parameter of your simulation processor.
 A couple such models are bundled with ldmx-sw and adding new ones either within or from outside ldmx-sw is a relatively straigh-forward task.